-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results group (convulsion) and two patients in the lamotrigine XR group (absence seizure in one patient and simple partial seizures on days one and seven of treatment in one patient with no history or electrographic evidence of partial seizures).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results N. 400 in one patient and simple partial seizures on days one and seven of treatment in one patient with no history or electrographic evidence of partial seizures).
 Adverse events led to premature withdrawal in one patient in the lamotrigine XR group and two patients in the placebo group.
 Two adverse events that led to premature withdrawal (non-serious rash in lamotrigine XR and placebo groups) were considered to be caused by study medication.
 The only serious adverse event was confusional state in the lamotrigine XR group.
 This was not thought to be caused by study medication and lamotrigine XR was not discontinued.
-Rosenow et al Lamotrigine 200 mg/day DB, MC, PG, RCT Patients newly diagnosed N=409 26 weeks Primary: Proportion of patients seizure- free at six weeks Primary: In the ITT population, the proportion of patients who were seizure-free at six weeks was not significantly different between the lamotrigine and levetiracetam treatment groups (64.0 vs 67.5%, respectively; P =0.47).
-Similar results were reported in the PP population (79.8 vs 83.6%; P =0.51). levetiracetam 2,000 mg/day In patients <50 kg, with focal, generalized or unclassified epilepsy (2 or more unprovoked seizures or first Secondary: Proportion of patients seizure- free at during the 16-week Secondary: During the 16-week maintenance period, there was no statistically significant difference between the lamotrigine and levetiracetam treatment groups with regard to the proportion of seizure-free patients (55.7 vs 51.9%, respectively; P =0.49). target daily doses were reduced to 1,500 mg of levetiracetam and 150 mg of lamotrigine.
-After seizure with high risk for recurrence) maintenance period, seizure- free time, QOLIE and Over the complete 26-week study 47.8% of patients treated with lamotrigine remained seizure-free compared to 45.2% of patients treated with levetiracetam ( P =0.62). reaching the target dose, 2 dose adjustments by 500 mg (levetiracetam) or 50 mg (lamotrigine) were Patients already receiving 1 AED at enrolment were included and the AED was safety There was no statistically significant difference between the treatment groups with regard to the median time to first seizure (HR, 0.86; 95% CI, 0.61 to 1.22; P =0.40).
-The change from baseline in QOLIE scores between the treatment groups was not statistically significant ( P =0.69). allowed depending on seizure control and tolerability. tapered over 3 weeks.
-Adverse events were reported in a similar number of patients treated with lamotrigine or levetiracetam (70.6 vs 74.5%, respectively; P =0.38).
-Tiredness and
+Rosenow et al Lamotrigine 200 mg/day vs levetiracetam 2,000 mg/day In patients <50 kg, target daily doses were reduced to 1,500 mg of levetiracetam and 150 mg of lamotrigine.
+After reaching the target dose, 2 dose adjustments by 500 mg (levetiracetam) or 50 mg (lamotrigine) were allowed depending on seizure control and tolerability.
+DB, MC, PG, RCT Patients newly diagnosed with focal, generalized or unclassified epilepsy (2 or more unprovoked seizures or first seizure with high risk for recurrence) Patients already receiving 1 AED at enrolment were included and the AED was tapered over 3 weeks.
+N=409 26 weeks Primary: Proportion of patients seizure- free at six weeks Secondary: Proportion of patients seizure- free at during the 16-week maintenance period, seizure- free time, QOLIE and safety Primary: In the ITT population, the proportion of patients who were seizure-free at six weeks was not significantly different between the lamotrigine and levetiracetam treatment groups (64.0 vs 67.5%, respectively; P=0.47).
+Similar results were reported in the PP population (79.8 vs 83.6%; P=0.51).
+Secondary: During the 16-week maintenance period, there was no statistically significant difference between the lamotrigine and levetiracetam treatment groups with regard to the proportion of seizure-free patients (55.7 vs 51.9%, respectively; P=0.49).
+Over the complete 26-week study 47.8% of patients treated with lamotrigine remained seizure-free compared to 45.2% of patients treated with levetiracetam (P=0.62).
+There was no statistically significant difference between the treatment groups with regard to the median time to first seizure (HR, 0.86; 95% CI, 0.61 to 1.22; P=0.40).
+The change from baseline in QOLIE scores between the treatment groups was not statistically significant (P=0.69).
+Adverse events were reported in a similar number of patients treated with lamotrigine or levetiracetam (70.6 vs 74.5%, respectively; P=0.38).
+Tiredness and aggression occurred significantly more frequently with levetiracetam (32.8 and